yashasgr306-eng/yashasgr306-eng/README.md

 # 💫 About Me:
-I am a B.Tech student in Information Science and Technology at Presidency University.
+I am a B-Tech student in Information Science and Technology at Presidency University.

 During my academic journey, I have worked on projects such as AI-powered smart glasses designed to assist visually impaired individuals, and a team-based hackathon project where we developed a live Air Quality Index monitoring website.